 key = os.getenv("SPEECH_KEY")

-if not endpoint and not region:
+if not key and not endpoint:

-# --- Auth logic ---
+# --- Auth & creation ---

 if key: